MSc Business Management

-- Management Dissertation and Research Methods or Consultancy Project Dissertation provides the option to choose between a traditional dissertation or consultancy/client-based project (subject to project availability and meeting client needs).
-The dissertation gives you the chance to research an area of particular interest to you and of relevance to your career or company.
+- Management Project and Research Methods - involves developing your own academic research project and gives you the opportunity to investigate an area of particular interest to you and of relevance to your career.

 - How does engagement with Corporate Social Responsibility relate to performance?

 - Working towards empowerment within a manufacturing team environment a first person and reflective study

 - Examination of work-life issues in a small family business